bazel-contrib/SIG-rules-authors/go-tutorial.md

 ```

 You can see the deps is now updated and points to the external repo "@com_github_tjarratt_babble//:babble".
+The "@" references an external code base that bazel will download, so that the Go SDK can build
+the code.

-This repo is defined in deps.bzl file in the following go_repository stanza.
+This GitHub repo is defined in deps.bzl file in the following go_repository stanza.

 ```
 go_repository(